Kim, Youngwon

 Biography

-Dr. Youngwon Kim joined the School of Public Health at the University of Hong Kong (HKU) LKS Faculty of Medicine in 2019.
-Dr. Kim received his post-doctoral training in the MRC Epidemiology Unit at the University of Cambridge School of Clinical Medicine, UK.
+Professor Youngwon Kim joined the School of Public Health at the University of Hong Kong (HKU) Li Ka Shing Faculty of Medicine in 2019.
+Professor Kim received his post-doctoral training in the MRC Epidemiology Unit at the University of Cambridge School of Clinical Medicine, UK.
 He earned his Ph.D in kinesiology and a minor in statistics from Iowa State University, USA: a master’s degree in exercise science from the University of South Carolina Arnold School of Public Health, USA, and a bachelor’s degree in business administration from Hanyang University - ERICA, South Korea.
-Before joining HKU, Dr. Kim worked as Assistant Professor at the University of Utah, USA.
+Before joining HKU, Professor Kim worked as Assistant Professor at the University of Utah, USA.

-As a physical activity epidemiologist, Dr. Kim has focused his research on understanding the preventive role of physical activity from an epidemiological perspective.
+As a physical activity epidemiologist, Professor Kim has focused his research on understanding the preventive role of physical activity from an epidemiological perspective.
 Specifically, he has examined the associations of physical activity, and fitness with various mortality, cardiovascular disease and cancer outcomes using data from the UK Biobank project, an ongoing national cohort study of >500,000 UK adults.
 More recently, he has explored the potential role of sedentary behaviour, physical activity or fitness in modifying the increased genetic risk of common chronic diseases not only in European descendants but also in East Asian descendants using multiple large-scale cohort datasets.
 His recent work has also focused on developing and validating risk prediction models for common chronic diseases using both genotype data and lifestyle indicators (including wearable-device-measured physical activity).
-In addition, he has implemented clinical trials to determine the effects of genetic risk communication and wearable device functions on behaviour change.
+In addition, he has been carrying out clinical trials to determine the effects of wearable device functions alone or in combination with genetic risk communication or health coaching on behaviour change and cardiometabolic risk markers.

-As PI, he has received external grants from the U.S. National Academy of Medicine (NAM), General Research Fund (GRF) and Health and Medical Research Fund (HMRF).
+As the Principal Investigator (PI), Professor Kim has received a total of 5 external research grants (1 from U.S. National Academy of Medicine, 2 from General Research Fund [GRF], and 2 from Health and Medical Research Funds [HMRF]) totaling >HK$4.6 million [>US$590,000; direct costs only].

 Selected Publications